docker/docs/datacenter/install/aws.md

 **KeyName**
 SSH key that will be used when you SSH into the manager nodes.
-The key needs to be configured in same region you launch the Cloudformation template in.
+The key needs to be configured in the same region you launch the Cloudformation template in.

 **InstanceType**
 The EC2 instance type for your Worker nodes